DeltaEpsilon7787/xlsxwriter-celldsl/doc/intermediate.rst

 .. autoclass:: RefArrayOp
    :noindex:

-Operations with a trait of :class:`ForwardRef <xlsxwriter_celldsl.traits.ForwardRef>` receive a literal cell range into `resolved_refs` at the time of their execution.
+Operations with a trait of :class:`ForwardRef <xlsxwriter_celldsl.ops.traits.ForwardRef>` receive a literal cell range into `resolved_refs` at the time of their execution.
 This is only relevant for custom commands that want to take advantage of this functionality.